Zegarowski leads No. 9 Creighton past St. John's 94-76 - WHIZ News

 The last time these teams were on the court together was March 12 for a Big East Tournament quarterfinal at Madison Square Garden.
 St. John’s led top-seeded Creighton 38-35 at halftime when the rest of the tournament was canceled because of the coronavirus outbreak — nullifying the first-half statistics.

 Turned out, Creighton and St. John’s were the last two schools to start a game in the 2019-20 season.
-By the end of the day, the NCAA Tournament had been scrubbed.
+By the end of the day, the NCAA Tournament had been scrapped.

 WELCOME ABOARD